What is global citizenship?

 Why Global Citizen Year?

-Something that can help you to accomplish each of these things on your way to becoming a global citizen is taking a gap year through Global Citizen Year.
+Taking a gap year with Global Citizen year will help you accomplish each of these things as you learn how to be a global citizen.
 Why take a gap year?
 Global Citizen Year helps fellows to arrive in a place where they can learn and grow, and then in turn move the world forward through their experiences.

 By taking some time between high school and college to travel to a different country and experience a completely different culture you are able to appreciate the differences, but more importantly the similarities, among people.
 You will be immersed in your destination, learning a new language with native speakers, living with a host family, and developing new life skills that will stay with you when you return.
-What’s more, you will be able to more fully prepare for college and your future professional life with a mindset that is geared towards leadership and global citizenship.
+What’s more, you will be able to more fully prepare for college and your future professional life with the mindset of a leader and a global citizen.

 Ultimately, the effort you put into becoming a global citizen is something that will benefit both yourself, and the other people with whom you come into contact; a gap year is a great way to put yourself on the path towards that global citizenship.
 Learn more about Global Citizen Year and start your application now.